 Unfortunately, many of these cloud applications—and even the devices employees use to access them—go unnoticed by IT, operating as the so-called shadow IT.
-In this article, we define the concept of shadow IT, explain its implications, and describe what can be done to prevent it.
+In this article, we define the concept of shadow IT in security, explain its implications, and describe what can be done to prevent shadow IT.

 An Introduction to Shadow IT

-Shadow IT is a term that describes any technology used by individual employees and entire departments that has been utilized without the explicit approval of the organization.
+What is Shadow IT?
+It is a term that describes any technology used by individual employees and entire departments that has been utilized without the explicit approval of the organization.
 The term arose during the boom of cloud-based products and services, which have made it possible for employees to easily gain access to them from the web or mobile devices.

 It’s estimated that the average organization today uses 1,083 cloud services.
 However, the IT department is aware of only one-tenth of them.
 That explains why CIOs control only about 60 percent of the average IT budget in an organization.